 Now experience the heavenly

 Having a vision for that is difficult.
 Our mind needs a revival every day.
-Real redemption is expressed in the third cup called in Hebrew: ga’alti (redeem).
+Redemption from Egypte as land and within ourselves is expressed in the third cup called in Hebrew: ga’alti (from ga’al: to redeem).
 This is the cup of being born again.
 It is necessary to be able to perceive the things of heaven in our souls.
 Our soul is the connection of the heavenly and the earthly and our soul is inspired by G-d’s Spirit.
 The Ruach haKodesh of the Eternal leads us to being born again when we allow Him to do so.
 Wonderful that we can already experience the heavenly now.
 Our worship services and the Feasts help us with this and can help us, on our way of redemption and deliverance, which the Passover festival shows us.

 To be accepted

 Connect with all of Israel, all the people of the world.
 Join Israel out of free will.
 Singing the songs, the prayers, the music, the preaching of the Word of the Eternal help us on our journey of life.
 We will all move from this life to eternal life and we are eager to belong to Him.
 This takes our effort, just as it took Israel effort to get out of Egypt.
 The fourth cup, lakachti (accept), is the symbol of the adoption of the people of the Eternal.
 This is preceded by the first three cups and that is a serious process in our soul.
 We must not neglect or change anything in this process.
 The Eternal has provided this for us, the way we should walk.